taufiktw/michal.paluchowski.com/content/posts/pair-programming-pearls-and-perils/index.md

 For

+- you can't hide
 - more eyeballs, easier to spot issues
 - more experience, ideas
 - better focus, fewer distractions

 Against

+- you can't hide
 - not my pace of working, exhausting
 - need to sync schedules, can I proceed without you?
 - different temper, keyboard-happy vs. reflective
-- won’t remember where everything is
+- won't remember where everything is, because someone else is navigating